-All Freshmen are required to take English placement and Mathematics diagnostic tests for advising and registration purposes unless their SAT scores are 550 or higher on both the Critical Reading and Math sections of the SAT test will be opted out of both placement tests.
+All Freshmen are required to take English and Mathematics placement tests for advising and registration purposes unless their SAT scores are 550 or higher on both the Critical Reading and Math sections of the SAT test will be opted out of both placement tests.
 Students that score a 550 or higher on the Critical Reading section and a 450-540 on the Math section will be opted out of the English test only.
-Finally, students that score a 550 or higher on the Math section and a 450-540 on the Critical Reading section will be opted out of the Math test only.
+Finally, students that score a 550 or higher on the Critical Reading section and a 450-540 on the Critical Reading section will be opted out of the Math section will be opted out of the Math test only.